rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 }
 ```
 - Updates only the `email` field while keeping other fields unchanged.
 ### **When to Use What?**
 - Use **PUT** when replacing the entire resource.
 - Use **PATCH** when modifying only specific attributes.
 **PATCH is more efficient** when updating a small part of a resource.

+---
-## 45. Second highest element in an Array
+## 45. Second highest element in an Array using stream
     public static void main(String[] args) {
         int[] arr = {21, 2, 43, 114, 45, 6, 32, 54};